ramialkaro/asmr-music-player/README.md

 ## Features

 - **Play Music:** Stream your favorite tracks seamlessly.
-- **ASMR Integration:** Enhance your listening experience with calming ASMR sounds.
-- **Playlist Management:** Create, edit, and delete playlists to organize your music.
 - **Background Play:** Continue listening to your music while using other apps.
-- **Volume Control:** Adjust the volume of music and ASMR sounds independently.
+- **Volume Control:** Adjust the volume of music independently.

 ## Technologies Used

-- **ReactJS:** Utilized for building the user interface, ensuring a smooth and responsive experience.
+- **ReactJS**: A popular JavaScript library for building user interfaces.
-- **TailwindCSS:** Employed to design a visually appealing and intuitive interface quickly.
-- **Web Audio API:** Leveraged for managing audio playback and integrating ASMR sounds.
+- **TailwindCSS**: A utility-first CSS framework for creating custom designs quickly.

 ## Installation and Usage